tehelka-gamedev/godot-custom-graph-editor/README.md

     - `CGEGraphLinkUI`: The base UI class for graph links.
 Extend this class to customize the appearance of your links.

     - You can see the [minimal example project](addons/custom_graph_editor/examples/minimal/) to understand how to extend these classes and create a custom graph editor.
-    - For more advanced customisation, see the [location map example](addons/custom_graph_editor/examples/location_map/) to see how to add meta data to nodes, links and an inspector to edit these data.
+    - For more advanced customisation, see the [location map example](addons/custom_graph_editor/examples/location_map/) to see how to add meta data to nodes, links and properties to the inspector to edit these data..
     - A tutorial might be provided in future versions.

 ## Documentation